stefanvoegelisrf/help/3d/blender/index.md

 ### [Shading/Texturing](https://docs.blender.org/manual/en/latest/render/shader_nodes/textures/index.html)

 Texturing adds texture to objects.
 Texturing is achieved with shaders.
 The most common shader is the [Principled BSDF](https://docs.blender.org/manual/en/latest/render/shader_nodes/shader/principled.html) shader.
 The Principled BSDF that combines multiple layers into a single easy to use node.
-It is based on the Disney principled model also known as the “PBR”(Phsically based rendering).
+It is based on the Disney principled model also known as the “PBR”(See: [Physically based rendering](../physicallybasedrendering)).

 ![Principled BSDF Shader](Principled%20BSDF.png)